-- ii.
+ii.
 Has the MTW PHA submitted a RAD Significant Amendment in the appendix?
-A RAD Significant Amendment should only be included if it is a new or amended version that requires HUD approval. - iii.
+A RAD Significant Amendment in the appendix? gnificant Amendment should only be included if it is a new or amended version that requires HUD approval.
+No iii i.
 If the MTW PHA has provided a RAD Significant Amendment in the appendix, please state whether it is the first RAD Significant Amendment submitted or describe any proposed changes from the prior RAD Significant Amendment?

-N/A
+N/A ·